 The market value of the investment properties tends to appreciate or increase over time.
 If you hold your property for years and want to sell, you can sell it above the price you purchased for, giving you a nice lump sum of profit.
 However, there are times where properties can drop in value, such as during an economic crisis, even though home values historically follow a rising trend overall.
 Property appreciation and rental income are the top revenue sources generated from real estate investing in the long term, although market corrections might occasionally occur, causing people to buy the wrong property.

 Real Estate Offers Tax Benefits To Investors

 Who doesn’t love a little break from the IRS?
 All of the cash flow generated from your property is tax-free.
 Plus, your mortgage interest rate, managing costs, and home insurance are all tax-deductible.
 You will, however, need to pay property taxes for your investment.
 The value of your property determines the property tax rate.
-The national average is around 1.08% and is usually paid annually or bi-annually although high net worth investors would fall into a higher tax bracket.
-In addition, real estate investments are also advantageous when it comes to capital gains tax.
+The national average is around 1.08% and is usually paid annually or bi-annually, although high net worth investors would fall into a higher tax bracket.
+Also, real estate investments are advantageous when it comes to capital gains tax.
 For example, you can benefit from a 1031 exchange and defer the payment of capital gains taxes.

 Cons Of Real Estate Investing